Library Skip to Main Content

 Archival research utilizes primary sources held in an archives, special collections, or a similar repository.

-If you're researching Niagara County Community College, the best place to find primary sources on the College is the Archives.
+If you're researching SUNY Niagara, the best place to find primary sources on the College is the Archives.
 Please contact us for access to the collection for research purposes.

 What are primary sources?